Bernard Garrett

 Bernard S. Garrett Sr. (September 19, 1925 – September 9, 1999) was an American businessman, investor and banker.

 Early life and education

-Garrett was born on September 19, 1925 in Willis, Texas.
+Bernard Garrett Sr. was born on September 19, 1925, in Willis, Texas.
 He completed 11th grade in Houston, Texas, and married his first wife, Eunice.
 They moved to Inglewood, California, and in 1958, Eunice gave birth to their son, Bernard Garrett Jr. They subsequently separated and divorced in 1959.

 Bernard met Linda Marie Guillemette in 1960 and in 1962, they were married.
 By 1963, Bernard and Linda had acquired a wealth of real estate holdings all over California, including the prestigious Bankers Building in downtown Los Angeles, which they purchased that same year.
-They joined in Martin Luther King Jr.'s August 1963 March on Washington for Jobs and Freedom.
+They joined Martin Luther King Jr.'s August 1963 March on Washington for Jobs and Freedom.